s3ql/s3ql/rst/backends.rst

    If your provider did not give you a domain ID, then it is most likely :var:`default`.

+.. option:: domain-is-name

+   If your provider only supplies you with the name of your domain and not the uuid, you need to set this :var:`domain-is-name` option, whereby the :var:`domain` is used as the domain name, not the domain id.

 .. option:: project-domain

    In simple cases, the project domain will be the same as the auth